Calychas/feed_my_wled/README.md

 1. Install Python 3 and its dependencies (if not already installed):
    * numpy
    * pyaudio
-2. Download and install Shairport-Sync (link) on your Mac.
+2. Download and install Shairport-Sync ([Shairport-Sync](https://github.com/mikebrady/shairport-sync)) on your Mac.
 3. Edit the Shairport-Sync config file (`/usr/local/etc/shairport-sync/shairport-sync.conf` on Mac) as follows:

 ```json